 What is Family Estrangement?

 Family estrangement refers to being physically and/or emotionally distant or altogether, disconnected within your family relationships.
-This distance can look different for different people—it may involve little to no contact, or it might look like talking with or even spending time with your family, while feeling emotionally disconnected.
-In the rest of the blog, I share some of the reasons that can lead to family estrangement as well as some of the common effects it can have on a person.
+This distance can look different from person to person—it may involve little to no contact, or it might look like talking with or even spending time with your family, while feeling emotionally disconnected.
+In this blog, I share some of the reasons that can lead to family estrangement as well as some of the common effects it can have on a person.

 Factors/Causes that Can Lend to Family Estrangement